 This qualification is for students with an interest in reading texts from the canon of English Literature and also texts by more modern writers.
 It is likely to appeal to anyone who enjoyed studying English Literature at GCSE.
 So, if you enjoy reading, discussing your ideas and have an interest in critically analysing texts, this course is ideal for you.

-Some of the texts you will study in Year 13 include: Selected poems from Robert Frost's anthology of poetry + Seamus Heaney's anthology of poetry Tennessee Williams - 'A Streetcar Named Desire' Nathaniel Hawthorne - 'The Scarlet Letter'
+Some of the texts you will study in Year 13 include: Selected poems from Robert Frost's anthology of poetry + Seamus Heaney's anthology of poetry Tennessee Williams - 'A Streetcar Named Desire' Nathaniel Hawthorne - 'The Scarlet Letter' or 'Frankenstein' Assessment:

-Examination - 80% Internal Assessment - 20%

-AS Unit 1 - The Study of Poetry & Drama (1900 - present) - Examination (25%)

-AS Unit 2 - The study of Prose (Pre 1900) - Examination (15%) A2 Unit 1 - Shakespearean Genres - Examination (20%) A2 Unit 2 - The study of Poetry (Pre 1900) & Unseen Poetry - Examination (20%)

-A2 Unit 3 - Detailed Study of two texts - Internal Assessment (20%)
+Examination - 80% Internal Assessment - 20% AS Unit 1 - The Study of Poetry & Drama (1900 - present) - Examination (25%) AS Unit 2 - The study of Prose (Pre 1900) - Examination (15%) A2 Unit 1 - Shakespearean Genres - Examination (20%) A2 Unit 2 - The study of Poetry (Pre 1900) & Unseen Poetry - Examination (20%) A2 Unit 3 - Detailed Study of two texts - Internal Assessment (20%) Course Requirements:

 Ideally you will have achieved a good grade C or above in GCSE English Literature as this course builds on the knowledge, understanding and skills developed in GCSE English Literature.
 Additionally, you will have demonstrated your enjoyment of English Literature as well as the ability to work independently and meet deadlines.
-Those students who have not studied English Literature at GCSE Level will need to secure a Grade C in GCSE English Language.
+Those students who have not studied English Literature at GCSE Level will need to secure a Grade B in GCSE English Language.
+Additional Information:

 This is a recent specification that features a new A2 Internal Assessment of a response (2500 words) to a twenty-first century novel and a comparison text of the student's own choice.
 This gives students the opportunity to pursue their own areas of interest and develop their interpersonal and independent learning skills.
 This subject is useful for: Journalism; Broadcasting; Teaching; Public Relations; Advertising; Law.
+Geography (CCEA) (GCE) Leader of Learning // Mrs C Chisim Examination Board & Syllabus // CCEA A-level in Geography QAN Code: 601/8393/7 Course Description: